 Your profile on the various major social media sites is a great way to strengthen your professional image.
-LinkedIn is the largest professional networking site, so be sure to get the most out of it.
+LinkedIn is a large professional networking site, so be sure to get the most out of it.
 Fill in each section in detail — without making mistakes — and put “currently seeking employment” as your headline and your field of expertise in the area reserved for the employer’s name.

 If you use Twitter, be sure to indicate your geographical location and professional interests.
-Don’t forget to mention that you’re looking for work, and include a link to your LinkedIn profile as well.
+Don’t forget to mention that you’re looking for work and include a link to your LinkedIn profile as well.

-To get your Facebook page working for you, fill out your profile using elements from your professional history, such as education, training, and field of expertise.
-As with any social media site, always remember to adjust your privacy settings to keep information such as photos, comments, and posts from damaging you in the eyes of potential employers.
+To get your Facebook page working for you, fill out your profile using elements from your professional history, such as education, training and field of expertise.
+As with any social media site, always remember to adjust your privacy settings to keep information such as photos, comments and posts from damaging you in the eyes of potential employers.